Deplatformed: How Big Tech and Corporate America Help Subvert the 1st and 2nd Amendments

 Big Tech will not stop at deplatforming actual, self-avowed fascists, nor will it stop at conspiracy theorists, edgy conservatives, or even “respectable” centrist types like Dave Rubin.
 To throw the far right under the bus in the hopes of satisfying Big Tech’s blood lust is a strategic mistake – it legitimizes the entire process of deplatforming, which will eventually swallow up anyone who believes in the Constitution and the rule of law.
 Big Tech and the left either see no difference between you and a Nazi, or pretend not to because it’s politically expedient.

-This is doubly important because of how many Big Tech companies are actively spying on their users.
+This is doubly important because of how many Big Tech companies are actively spying on their users or simply not protecting their users' data from being used for nefarious purposes.
 The EFF maintains an annual detailed list of who is telling the government about its users and their data, who informs users that the government is sniffing around about them, and who even bothers to disclose their data retention policies.